All Episodes

 That is exactly right.

-You know how many of these foreclosures happened, these guys that never lived in these houses they were buying, they're buying them to flip them, and they got caught, and they got caught and went south and oh, we need that, we need that.
+These guys that never lived in these houses they were buying, buying them to flip them, and they got caught and they got caught and it went south.

 Bear Stearns need a bit.